sketch-hq/SketchAPI/docs-website/pages/index.md

 ## [Plugins](/plugins)

-Add to and customize the functionality of Sketch using JavaScript or Objective-C.
+Add to and customize the functionality of Sketch using JavaScript or Objective-C. Modify the document using Sketch's APIs, add your own user interface or integrate Sketch with your product or other applications.

 [View documentation](/plugins)